 With one week to go before the UK once again goes to the polls and a large number of voters still undecided on how to cast their vote, there is still a huge amount to play for in the General Election 2017.
 The handling of the NHS is critical to any party’s success, so we have scrutinised the Conservative, Labour and Liberal Democrat’s offerings in the lead up to...Read More

 A DBS check, formerly a CRB check, is a check carried out on an individual before they take up new employment.
 It provides certain information about that person in relation to their criminal record and whether they are on either the adult or child barring list, which means they are barred from working with these groups.

 However, a DBS check is not...Read More

 DENTAL BULLETIN, ISSUE 27

 The GDC Specialist Lists were introduced in the UK in 1998 as a result of developments in European Legislation.
 As of October 2015 of the 40,953 registered dentists there were 4342 registered specialists; an increase of 31 on the previous year.
-A significant number of patients require specialist dental treatment each year; in 2012/13 approximately 3.5%...Read More
+A significant number of patients require specialist dental treatment each year; in 2012/13 approximately 3.5% of all NHS...Read More